Thermatic® Electric Fans

 All Davies, Craig Thermatic® / Electric Fans are packaged with fan assembly (motor, fan blade, shroud and mounting feet).
 Fan fitting / mounting hardware sold separately.
 (See below)

-When a fan leaves our factory it is set up for upstream applications.
 For downstream applications the fan blade must be removed and turned over, always check that the fan blade rotates in the direction shown by the arrows on the blade before making a permanent wiring connection.

 Davies Craig backs the quality of its fans with an unprecedented 2 Year Manufacturer Warranty